michelin/designing-kafka-streams-applications/README.md

 <div align="justify">

-In this section, we'll explore a simplified business process centered around order management, spanning seven distinct steps.
-Each step within this process orchestrates specific actions with various systems within the information ecosystem.
+In this section, we will explore a simplified business process centered around order management, spanning seven distinct steps.
+Each step within this process depicts specific actions with various systems within the environment.

 ![](assets/topology/business_process.jpeg)